bskinn/pent/doc/source/tutorial/defs/tokens.rst

 All four kinds of tokens accept a flag that instructs the encapsulating
 |Parser| to capture the content matching the token for output.
-A subset of the tokens accept a flag that alters how the |Parser| handles the presence or absence of whitespace following the content matching the token.
+A subset of the tokens accepts a flag that alters how the |Parser| handles the presence or absence of whitespace following the content matching the token.